ttalikka/ttalikka.github.io/index.md

 ## Who?

-Hi, my name is Topi.
+:wave: Hi, my name is Topi.

 ## What?

-🏠 Living in Helsinki, Finland
+:house: Living in Helsinki, Finland

-👨🏻‍💻 Working at [Fraktal Oy](https://www.fraktal.fi) as a Cloud Security Developer
+:computer:  Working at [Fraktal Oy](https://www.fraktal.fi) as a Cloud Security Developer

-💡 Professionally interested in software development, information security, IoT and tech in general
+:bulb: Professionally interested in software development, information security, IoT and tech in general

-🌱 Politics, privacy, environment, greentech, (e-)sports and electronics are among my non-work-related interests
+:seedling: Politics, privacy, environment, greentech, (e-)sports and electronics are among my non-work-related interests